-Arriving in San Diego three days early, I had time to do some prep for my trip.
+Arriving in San Diego three days early, I'd time to do some prep for my trip.
 I stuffed all my Sierra gear into my bear can and shipped that to Kennedy Meadows South.
 I bought enough food for about seven days as well as the four water bottles I needed in the desert section.
 The rest of the time was spent relaxing and mentally accepting what the next months would bring.
 On the 23rd of May I set out before 06:00 for the Mexican border!

 Getting on the bus to Campo the reality of the trip started to settle in.
 After the majority of the passengers got off to go to Tecate there was only one other girl and me.
 Turns out she was also planning on doing the PCT!
 Mary is a chemistry teacher at a college in California, so she had a few months off to do her dream trip hiking across America.
 She had limited time so she was only really planning on getting near Oregon after a few months of walking.